espocrm/documentation/docs/administration/layout-manager.md

 ### Side Panels

 Side panels for Detail, Edit, Detail Small, Edit Small forms.
-Provides an ability to hide or re-order panels list Activities, History, Tasks and others.
+Provides an ability to hide or re-order the list of panels: Activities, History, Tasks and others.
 Panels can be colorized by the Style parameter.
 You can define dynamic-logic conditions that will determine whether the panel is visible.

 Parameters are listed below.